Azure Cosmos DB pricing

 Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA), and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-With Azure Cosmos DB, you only pay for provisioned throughput and data stored in a container (e.g., a container of documents or a table of records or a graph consisting of vertices/edges).
+With Azure Cosmos DB, you only pay for provisioned throughput and data stored in a container (e.g., a collection of documents or a table of records or a graph consisting of vertices/edges).
 Provisoned throughput, billed as Request Units (RU) per second or (RU/s), allows you to read from or write data into containers.
 Each container is billed on an hourly basis for throughput provisioned in increments of 100 RU/second, with a minimum of 400 RU/second, and data stored (in GBs).
-Unlimited containers have a minimum of 100 RU/s per partition.

 |SSD Storage (per GB)||$- GB/month|